ledcontroller/LEDController/README.md

 ## Final words

-This application was my first try on using Typescript, I learned many cool things in the process.
+This application was my first take on using Typescript, I learned many cool things in the process.
 I hope you have much fun looking at my code and testing it youself :)

 If you find any inconvenient parts in my code, please don't hasitate to tell me :)